jdmar3-comp426/a99-cpyswe/README.md

 ## /app/users
 READ a list of all users (HTTP method GET) at endpoint /app/users/

-Used when testing, and check whether the register, modify, delte, and record score work.
+Used when testing, and check whether the register, modify, delete, and record score work.

 ## /app/user/:id
 READ a single user (HTTP method GET) at endpoint /app/user/:id